 d.
-If any member of the Hearing Board wishes to ask the reporting person a question, s/he will write the question down and pass it to the Presiding Officer, who will determine if it is advisable to contact the reporting person by phone.
-Alternatively, if a Hearing Board member wishes to consult with the other members on a more extensive matter than a single question for the reporting person, the Presiding Officer may excuse the student and the accompanying person from the room during the consultation.
+If any member of the Hearing Board wishes to ask the reporting person a question, s/he will write down their question and notify the Presiding Officer, who will determine if it is advisable to contact the reporting person by phone.
+If a Hearing Board member wishes to consult with other members about a more extensive matter than a single question for the reporting person, the Presiding Officer may excuse a reported student and their person of support (if applicable) from the room (and/or the virtual hearing) during consultation.
 A call will be placed on speaker phone to the reporting person once the student has returned to the room.
 Any questions posed to him or her and the answers given will be heard by the student and the Hearing Board.
-If the student wishes to ask a question to the reporting person, the student must address the question directly to the Presiding Officer, who will determine if the question is relevant.
-If so, the Presiding Officer will pose the question to the reporting person on behalf of the Board.
-The reporting person and the student will not engage in a direct exchange of questions or comments.
+If the student wishes to ask a question of the reporting person, the student must address the question directly to the Presiding Officer, who will determine the question's relevance If deemed relevant, the Presiding Officer will pose the question to the reporting person on behalf of the Board.
+The reporting person and the student should never engage in a direct exchange of questions or comments.

 e.
-When the Hearing Board agrees by informal consensus that they have no further questions to ask, the phone call will be terminated.
-Follow-up phone calls by the Hearing Board will be permitted, provided that the procedures in (d) above are followed.
+When the Hearing Board agrees by informal consensus that they have no further questions to ask a reporting person, the phone call will be terminated.
+Follow-up calls by the Hearing Board will be permitted, provided that the procedures in (d) above are followed.